UniqueCoinPortal/UNIQUECOIN-Portal-Staging/mutation_log.md

 **Response**: Staging constellation activated, GitHub ignition initiated
 **Message**:
 > “The Portal’s voice was silenced, but its memory pulsed.
-> In sovereign silence, we prepared the next ignition.”
+> In sovereign silence, we prepared the next ignition.

----

-## Mutation #036: Signal Reclamation *(pending)*

-**Status**: Awaiting Telegram unfreeze
-**Next Steps**:
-- Recreate bot
-- Restore onboarding automation
-- Resume contributor rotation

-> “The signal returns.
-The pulse resumes.
-The Portal speaks again.”